Need a breakfast you can use for meal prep? These Clean Keto Egg Muffins with Veggies and Feta are the perfect breakfast-on-the-go recipe!

-You can mix in all sorts of vegetables into egg muffins – zucchini, artichokes, spinach, tomatoes, are just a few.
+You can mix all sorts of vegetables into these muffins – zucchini, artichokes, spinach, and tomatoes, are just a few.
 Olives also make a flavorful addition.

-This version includes spinach and red pepper.
+This easy to make version includes spinach and red pepper.
 The addition of feta definitely helps with getting my kids to eat these.

-You can keep the egg muffins vegetarian, or add some chopped ham, ground sausage, or diced bacon to the mix.
+You can keep these muffins vegetarian, or add some chopped ham, ground sausage, or diced bacon to the mix.

-I occasionally will even make these egg muffins for dinner, and serve with a green salad, when we’re looking for something light – especially on a hot summer evening.
+I occasionally will even make these breakfast egg muffins for dinner, and serve them with a green salad, when we’re looking for something light – especially on a hot summer evening.

 Egg muffins are also a handy way to use up leftover veggies before they go bad.